 There are seven types of Special Event Permits available.
 For events with multiple activities such as tents, signage, food, EMS, etc. applicants can complete one application (unless otherwise noted) to receive several individual permits.

 Select the desired permit type for more details as well as understand what is required when submitting an application online through the ePlace website:

 - Community Event: Events open to the community such as a festival, concert, parade, run/race, sporting event, etc. (may include signs/banners, tents, food, etc.)

 - Block Party/Street Closure: Neighborhood block parties or street closure other than for a run/race (may include signs/banners, tents, food, etc.).

-- Private Event: Event that is not open to the public, but could include a temporary tent or banner (i.e., corporate event, backyard wedding, reception, etc.).
+- Private Event: Event that is not open to the public which may include a tent 900 square feet or larger, or promotional banners (i.e., corporate event, backyard wedding, reception, etc.).

 - Promotional Activities: A large promotional event includes, but is not limited to, tent sales, temporary structures, inflatable objects larger than eight cubic feet including promotional devices, bounce houses or other inflatable rides, animated devices, projected images, search lights or other promotional events intended to attract attention to a business or product.
 Signs and banners may also be part of these events.